10 Bible Verses About Dwelling in the Presence of God

 What do you want your life to be about?
 I asked myself this question the other day as dawn ascended in shades of lilac over the tree line.
-I want to learn to live life in the present, embrace God’s gifts, and enjoy my kids.
+Opening my Bible in search of Bible verses about dwelling in the presence of God, I thought about learning to embrace more of life’s moments, cultivating joy, and rising above stress.

-As I watched the sunrise, I reflected on the previous day, and I saw some things I didn’t like: my tendency to hurry through certain chores, impatience with my family, and an undercurrent of stress flowing beneath all my moments.
+As I watched the sunrise, I reflected on the previous day and noticed some unhealthy patterns: my tendency to hurry through certain chores, impatience with my family, and an undercurrent of stress flowing beneath all my moments.

 There were no epic disasters.